|home||what's new||photo gallery||for sale||data explorer||picture search||order our book||photo submit|

 |Red Mustangs at MustangAttitude.com|

-Red is available now in the 2015 and 2016 Mustang with two shades: a bright Race Red, a deep Ruby Candy.
+Red is available now on the 2021 and 2022 Mustang with two shades: a bright Race Red, and a deeper new Rapid Red or Lucid Red (UK name).

 Red has traditionally been a very popular color for cars.
 Second only to blue.
 Check out this link to see most of the Red paints available for American made cars and trucks over the years.